 There are many venomous things that bite here in Thailand.
 Centipedes are just one Thailand beastie.
 I was reading an article in the online Pattaya City News about a local Thai man that was bitten by a centipede and he nearly died from it.
 It sounds bizarre, but, after I ate the fried scorpion that still had some potent venom in it and I went to the hospital with very shallow breathing I understand that it can happen anytime.

 I’ve been bitten by a small centipede in Maui, Hawaii once.
 I had them all over my floor as they lived under the carpet in my bedroom closet.
-They were a couple inches long and not the monster ones you see here in Thailand.
+They were a couple of inches long and not the monster ones you see here in Thailand.
 They were really cool colors, like pastels.

 Anyway.
 I was sitting for breakfast with my sandals on in the living room and I felt a burn.
-Then it was as if my foot was on fire… when I looked I saw a small 3 inch centipede clamping down on the outside of my foot.
-Apparently I had stepped on him by accident.
-BUT, don’t think you need to cause them harm first – they bite without reason as soon as they know they’re near skin for some reason.
+Then it was as if my foot was on fire… when I looked I saw a small 3-inch centipede clamping down on the outside of my foot.
+Apparently, I had stepped on him by accident.
+But, don’t think you need to cause them harm first – they bite without reason as soon as they know they’re near skin for some reason.
 They bite immediately.

 My foot swelled up a lot, but nothing major.
 It hurt for a few days.
 This guy that was bitten in Thailand had an allergic reaction to the poison and his breathing became shallow.
 I know just what that’s like because I must have been allergic to the scorpion poison.
 It felt as if I would soon die because there was just not enough breath coming in.
 Strange feeling.
 I had it once before as I ate some Aunt Jemimah’s Pancake syrup in Florida- I damn near died on the floor of my apartment from it – but I was able to grab a phone and hit 911 in time.

-Thing is, and why poisonous things are so dangerous is that you don’t really know you’re allergic to some poison until the thing bites you.
+The thing is, and why poisonous things are so dangerous is that you don’t really know you’re allergic to some poison until the thing bites you.

-There are some Giant centipedes here in Thailand, on scale with some of those in Hawaii.
+There are some Giant centipedes here in Thailand, on a scale with some of those in Hawaii.
 I’ve seen a couple in Hawaii that were almost as long as my forearm and as thick as my ring finger.

-Recently in Phuket there was a story going around that a MONSTER centipede lived in a palm tree down there and some locals saw it and called the newspaper.
+Recently in Phuket, there was a story going around that a MONSTER centipede lived in a palm tree down there and some locals saw it and called the newspaper.
 I’ll have to find that story.
 I also remember a Jack London story about a huge centipede falling into a girl’s hair… I’ll find a link to that one too.

 Some Thai kids caught a big one where they were eating at a park cabana and almost cut off it’s head.
 It lived and walked around before they dismembered the lower part.
 It still lived and ran around.
 They laughed like it was a riot.
-Yes it’s cruel, but I was just videotaping – I had nothing to do with the harming of the centipede – nor do I condone it.
+Yes, it’s cruel, but I was just videotaping – I had nothing to do with the harming of the centipede – nor do I condone it.
 This is a different culture though – and Thais do as they wish…

 Here is the monster centipede story from the Phuket Gazette a while back: